SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Strong Lensing Modelling

 We find that the optimised position of the BCG coincides with the centre of the stellar component.
 The ellipticity, position angle, and scale radius of the BCG are found to be unconstrained, while its core radius converges to 0.
 We therefore adopt a circular halo in the following, with a vanishing core radius and a fixed scale radius of 40\,kpc, a value that does not influence the results.

 The ellipticity of the cluster scale DM component is high, with a value of 0.80$\pm$0.01, which is larger than typically expected for a unimodal cluster \citep{Despali_2016}.
 Its position angle is 54$\pm$1 deg, in agreement with the position angle of the light distribution of the BCG.
-Its core radius is 83$\pm$5\,kpc.
-The high ellipticity of the large scale DM component motivates us to examine the surroundings of \lens, as such a pronounced ellipticity may indicate the presence of unaccounted mass in the outskirts.
+We note that such an alignment between the two position angles could suggest a relaxed rather than disturbed state.
+This will be further discussed in Section~6.4.
+The core radius of the DM component is 83$\pm$5\,kpc.
+The high ellipticity of the large scale DM component motivates us to examine the surroundings of \lens, as such a pronounced ellipticity may indicate the presence of unaccounted mass in the outskirts \citep{keeton97}.